 LEGEND

 Text in italic in the parts of the new approach are those activities that Contracting Parties can start to implement before the COP 15.
 Those activities are also included in the annex to the DR on the review of the Strategic Plan.
-Targets 20-22, both in parentheses and in italic are not existing targets, but given as examples, just to show what kind of possible future targets the new approach may be integrated with.
+Targets 20-22, both in parentheses and in italic are examples to show potential targets that might be supported by the new approach.